nethesis/nethserver-flashstart-hybrid/README.md

-# nethserver-flashstart
+# nethserver-flashstart-hybrid

+This work is forked from https://github.com/nethesis/nethserver-flashstart

-This package implements DNS filtering using Flashstart servers.
+This package is forked from implements DNS filtering using Flashstart servers.

 Every request from local zones to port tcp/udp 53, is redirected to Unbound.